theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/sso-with-log-on-tickets.md

 ---
 layout: page
-title: Example
+title: SAP Connection with SSO and SNC
-description: Description about example page for rfc server
+description: Description about SAP Connection with SSO and SNC
 product: erpconnect
 parent: sap-connection
 permalink: /:collection/:path